DeanKW/IntroMachineLearning/module1_foundations/ISLP_ch2_summary.md

 * $\hat{f}(x_i)$ - predicted value
 * $n$ - number of data points

 If MSE were computed using the training data, we would fit our training points as closely as possible and would surely overfit, so we don't really care how $\text{MSE}_{\text{train}}$ does!
 We are far more interested in how our model predicts new, unseen data!
-So what we want to do is split our test data and training data and test them separately!
+So what we want to do is split our test data and training data, then test them separately!

 **Test error is what we really care about, not the training error**